JordySarmientoE/agenda/README.md

-# Front end project a diary to assign tasks.
+# Front end project about a diary to assign tasks.